Corporate Social Responsibility

-We provide challenging and purpose driven work in a comfortable and welcoming environment.
-We minimise the use of resources – printing on double-sided paper, recycling all packaging and food waste, using natural ventilation and low energy lighting and devices.
+We deliver purpose-driven work from an extremely welcoming environment.
+We actively encourage the responsible use of resources, from using public transport to reuse, recycling, and, of course, a minimal impact office environment.
 We have benefited from the advice of the Energy Saving Trust and Resource Efficient Scotland.
 Our waste contractor also provides us with a monthly report on volumes and types of material and the carbon emissions avoided through recycling.

-Over 90% of our employees walk or cycle to work and 10% use public transport as their normal daily commuting mode.
-While flights can often not be avoided, when travelling to and from London our specific ideal mode of transport is the train.
+Over 80% of our employees walk or cycle to work and 10% use public transport as their normal daily commuting mode.
+While flights can sometimes not be avoided for overseas travel, whether work or holidays, all long-distance, UK-travel, and some European-travel is by train.

-As well as working in close collaboration with our clients, and the online marketplaces, we are active members of groups which have been established to combat illicit trade.
-These include the Scottish Anti-Illicit Trade Group, the European Intellectual Property Office, The Scottish Business Resilience Centre, the Anti-Counterfeiting Group and the China Britain Business Council.
-Members of our senior management sit on the boards of ACID (Anti-Copying in Design), the Scottish Ministerial Trade Board and the European Union Intellectual Property Office’s Observatory Panel for SMEs, amongst others.
+As well as working in close collaboration with our clients, and the online marketplaces, we are active members of groups that have been established to combat illicit trade.
+These include the Scottish Anti-Illicit Trade Group, the European Intellectual Property Office, The Scottish Business Resilience Centre, the Anti-Counterfeiting Group, and the China Britain Business Council.
+Members of our senior management sit on the boards of ACID (Anti-Copying in Design), the Scottish Ministerial Trade Board, and the European Union Intellectual Property Office’s Observatory Panel for SMEs, amongst others.

 Each team member nominates good causes or charities that are supported on both an individual and corporate basis.
 Wherever possible, we support the employee’s involvement whether through time or fundraising events.